ailequal/hackintosh/README.md

 Please note that these configurations are customized specifically for my builds and needs.
 Beware that copy and paste from here may not work for you, even with the same hardware.
 Also remembar to change the data regarding the PlatformInfo inside the config.plist with your personal one ([see here](https://dortania.github.io/OpenCore-Install-Guide/config.plist/coffee-lake.html#platforminfo)).

+## smbios

+If you change your SMBIOS configuration in your config.plist (SystemProductName, SystemSerialNumber, MLB, SystemUUID) inside an already installed Hackintosh drive, then beware that your current installation could experience some (little) issues:
+* you'll need to map your USB port from scratch
+* you'll need to generate your ssh keys from scratch
+* some applications could reset themselves (like Google Chrome)
+* some applications could ask again for their license serial number (like Luminar), but other won't (like PhpStorm)
+* some os settings could be reset to default (like the screensaver)

 ## tips

 Read the Hackintosh guide from [Dortania's OpenCore Install Guide](https://dortania.github.io/OpenCore-Install-Guide/).